 The need to resolve this internal tension would also explain why the moral hypocrite often tends to overcompensate for her wrongdoing not only by condemning others for “sins” of which she herself is guilty but by actively and unrealistically presenting herself as morally meritorious.

 It is not hard to see how this view might engender a form of ethical perversion.
 First, it is likely to encourage moral apathy.
 In effect, the doctrine says, “look, you’re fundamentally bad anyway, so you might as well stop trying to be good.”
 But it may even actively encourage viciousness.
-Any instance of human wickedness counts in favor of the truth of this central tenet of orthodox Christianity, viz., that human beings are structurally oriented away from the good and towards wickedness.
+Any instance of human wickedness counts in favor of the truth of this central tenet of orthodox Christianity, viz., that human beings are structurally oriented away from the good and towards wickedness which leads to even more insecurity in an insecure world.
 In addition, of course, the idea that human beings are ‘originally’ sinful may lead one to embrace wrongdoing as a means of emphasizing the redemptive message of forgiveness of sin through Christ.